Deraj21/simple-weather-app/README.md

 # simple-weather-app
-Super basic weather app for job test
+Super basic weather app for job test.

-Created with React.js
+Created with React.js.

 Web page can be found at https://deraj21.github.io/simple-weather-app/